I would like to

 Pearl Dental Clinic is open everyday, including bank holidays from 9am to 10pm so you can have your appointment without having to take time off work.
-You can book an appointment by calling us on 020 8003 4449 or emailing us or book an appointment online.
+You can book an appointment by calling us on 0208 547 9997 or by emailing us or book an appointment online (available 24 hours/day).

 New & existing patients can book appointments online, 24 hours a day